hespanha/tenscalc/README.md

 Prior to numerical optimization, STVEs must be “compiled” for efficient computation.
 This compilation can take a few seconds or even minutes but results in highly efficient *Matlab* or C code.
 Big payoffs arise when you need to evaluate or optimize an expression multiple time, for different values of input variables. *TensCalc*’s compilation functions thus always ask you to specify input parameters.
 Much more on *TensCalc*’s compilations tools can be found in CSparse’s documentation.

 ### Creating STVEs.

-The following sequence of *TensCalc* command can be used to declare an STVE to be used in a simple least-squares optimization problem
+The following sequence of *TensCalc* command can be used to declare an STVE to be used in a simple least-squares optimization problem.

 ``` matlab
 N=100; n=8;